 - Questions and Answers about FDA-EMA Parallel Assessment

-FDA, EMA announce pilot for parallel assessment of Quality by Design applications[ARCHIVED] International Conference on Harmonisation - Quality Q8, Q9, and Q10 Questions and Answers(PDF - 185KB) Q8, Q9, & Q10 Questions and Answers -- Appendix: Q&As from Training Sessions (Q8, Q9, & Q10 Points to Consider) European Medicines Agency
+International Council for Harmonisation-Quality Q8, Q9, and Q10 Questions and Answers(PDF - 185KB) Q8, Q9, & Q10 Questions and Answers -- Appendix: Q&As from Training Sessions (Q8, Q9, & Q10 Points to Consider) European Medicines Agency